clarityai-eng/example-angular-app-with-clarity-widget/README.md

 ## What is it?

 This project is an example of how to integrate ClarityAI Widgets inside an Angular app.
-You will need to update the configuration properties in the clarity-widget component `clarity-widget.component.ts` with The right domain and token, to get a valid token go to the user administration menu in ClarityAI webapp:
+You will need to update the configuration properties in the clarity-widget component `clarity-widget.component.ts` with The right domain and token (to get a valid token go to the user administration menu in ClarityAI webapp):

 ```
   widgetOriginDomain = 'https://sample.com'